olacwiek/olacwiek.github.io/_pages/about.md

   - /about.html
 ---

 I'm a Principal Investigator and a PostDoc at the Research Area 1: [Laboratory Phonology](https://www.leibniz-zas.de/en/research/research-areas/laboratory-phonology), [Leibniz-Centre General Linguistics](https://www.leibniz-zas.de/) in Berlin.
-I am currently co-leading a project ["On the FLExibility and Stability of Gesture-speecH Coordination (FLESH): Evidence from Production, Comprehension, and Imitation"](https://vicom.info/projects/on-the-flexibility-and-stability-of-gesture-speech-coordination-flesh-evidence-from-production-comprehension-and-imitation/), funded within the DFG Priority Programme [Visual Communication](https://vicom.info/), together with Susanne Fuchs and Wim Pouw.
+Currently, I'm co-leading a project ["On the FLExibility and Stability of Gesture-speecH Coordination (FLESH): Evidence from Production, Comprehension, and Imitation"](https://vicom.info/projects/on-the-flexibility-and-stability-of-gesture-speech-coordination-flesh-evidence-from-production-comprehension-and-imitation/), funded within the DFG Priority Programme [Visual Communication](https://vicom.info/).
+This project is a collaboration with Susanne Fuchs, Wim Pouw, and Šárka Kadavá.

 I am a phonetician by training and passion.
 My research focus lies in exploring iconicity in language at various levels, particularly in spoken language.
 My research encompasses both acoustic and prosodic aspects as well as sound symbolism.